ReyanshKharga/Learn-With-Game/README.md

 4. Obstruction on the path <br />

 <h4>Expected behaviour:</h4>
-1. Iron keys attract to the bar magnet <br />
+1. Iron keys get attracted to the bar magnet <br />
 2. Two bar magnets repel or attract based on their poles <br />

 (Hint: Like poles repel & unlike poles attract) <br />